 The LSAT determines more than 50% of whether you get into a certain school, and probably is an even bigger part of whether you get a scholarship.
 Seriously, work you put in to the LSAT is likely to have the biggest payout of any work you do for a long time.

 If you do prep hard, there is a nearly 100% shot that you will do better than if you only study a little bit.
-Check our study schedule for an idea of what we consider prepping hard.
+Check our study schedules for an idea of what we consider prepping hard.
 We put in three months of hard work and both got the biggest scholarship our school offered, over 60k.

 When previously in your life have you gotten 60k from three months of work?
 (If you have 60K in three months and it wasn’t from something illegal, I suggest not going to law school.
 You are doing fine where you are.)